mkrd/DictDataBase/README.md

 ### Why not DictDataBase
 - If your storage is slow.
 - If a relational database is better suited for your use case.
+- If you need to read files that are larger than your system's RAM.

 Install
 ================================================================================